How to find the best categories for Google My Business

 How to Find the most important GMB categories

 Once you identify general keywords for your Google My Business categories, it’s time to look at the details.
-What are the specific services or products your business offers?
+What are the specific services or products your business provides?
 What keywords bring the highest search volume to your page, and what are the most relevant ones?
 That will help narrow it down further.
+Check out the top auto repair shop GMB categories.

 To research relevant and particularly local keywords I recommend using a tool like KWFinder*.
 It’s a great way to figure out how many people in your local area are searching for your services.